img 3194

 Incredible Technics SE-A100 Amplifier Resurrection

-Join me as I repair and completely resurrect an incredible Technics SE-A100 power amplifier that had been to just about EVERY Perth repairer before me.
+Join me as I repair and completely resurrect an incredible, broken Technics SE-A100 power amplifier that had been to just about EVERY Perth repairer before me.
 This is quite a story, so grab a drink…

-Actually, I need a drink after how long this article has taken to put together.
+Actually, I need a drink after the two days’ work this article has taken to put together!
 That’s right, folks, I’m following up on my 2021 teaser about repairing this absolute beast and my promise to write what I knew would be a hefty Technics SE-A100 resurrection article.
 Hey, it’s only taken me five years, but we are finally doing this epic story!

 Why so long?
-The biggest and most complex jobs are the hardest to write up, often taking me a couple of days to put together, as this one has, with 100 images and video clips.
-Just editing and uploading the video took hours, and given how busy I am doing work like this, you’ll understand why some of the best stories are the ones I find hardest to bring to you.
+The biggest and most complex jobs are the hardest to write up, sometimes taking days to put together, as this one has, with 100 images and video clips to sort through.
+Just editing and uploading the video took a few hours, and given how busy I am doing the work you see in these articles, you’ll understand why some of the best stories are the ones I find hardest to bring to you.

-If you’d like to see a video companions to the job, albeit a rather long and involved one, check it out:
+If you’d like to watch a video companion to this article, also a rather involved one, check it out:

 Background

 Keep in mind that I’m writing this almost five years on, but I recall the basics of the story pretty well.
-This beautiful but broken Technics SE-A100 had failed with what was likely a simple fault, throwing it into protection.
-The problem was that, instead of having that fault repaired, the amplifier made its way through various repairers, including the infamous Mr RadioWaves, all the way to my friend Jason @ The Speaker Doctor, and was still broken!
+This beautiful but broken Technics SE-A100 had belonged to an owner before Paul, the current one, and had failed with a fault, throwing it into protection.
+The problem was that, instead of having that fault repaired, the amplifier made its way through various eastern suburbs and other repairers, including the infamous Mr RadioWaves, all the way to my friend Jason @ The Speaker Doctor, and was still broken!

-I can’t recall why the owner didn’t contact me initially, but he may not have realised that my business existed, or that I specialise in this type of work.
-He’d unfortunately contacted all the wrong people until he spoke to Jason, though, which came to haunt me whilst repairing this amplifier.
-Each of the four or five repairers who’d touched this amplifier before me gave up on it, handballing it back to the owner, after installing additional faults.
+I can’t recall why either owner didn’t contact me initially, but they may not have known about my business, or that I specialise in this type of work.
+Either way, the previous owner/s unfortunately contacted all the wrong people until he spoke to Jason.

-I’m sure Jason could have repaired this SE-A100 if he had wanted to, but he dislikes dealing with equipment that has been messed with by others, as I do, especially complex pieces like this one.
-Repairers, whether DIY or supposed technicians, often add problems rather than solve them, and that was absolutely the case here.
+I’m sure Jason could have repaired this SE-A100 if he had wanted to, but he dislikes dealing with equipment that has been messed with as much as I do, especially complex pieces like this one, where you need all the help you can get rather than hindrances.
+Repairers, whether DIY or supposed professionals, very often add problems rather than solve them, and that was absolutely the case here.

 So, whilst Jason refused to touch the SE-A100, Jason also knew that I love a challenge and helpfully suggested that the owner’s last useful option might be to take the amplifier to Liquid Audio.
 I’m grateful for that referral and for whatever faith Jason has/had in my ability to help with this one.